nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

-In order to avoid such side-effects, simply move `findAll()` method above `findOne()`.
+In order to avoid such side-effects, simply move the `findAll()` method above `findOne()`.

 #### Scopes

-For the people coming from different languages, it might be awkward that in Nest almost everything is shared across the incoming requests.
-We have a connection pool to the database, singleton services with a global state etc. Generally, Node.js doesn't follow request/response Multi-Threaded Stateless Model in which every request is being processed by the separate thread.
+For people coming from different programming language backgrounds, it might be unexpected to learn that in Nest, almost everything is shared across incoming requests.
+We have a connection pool to the database, singleton services with global state, etc. Remember that Node.js doesn't follow the request/response Multi-Threaded Stateless Model in which every request is processed by a separate thread.
 Hence, using singleton instances is fully **safe** for our applications.

-However, there are edge-cases when request-based lifetime of the controller may be an intentional behavior, for instance per-request cache in GraphQL applications, request tracking or multi-tenancy.
-Learn how to use them [here](/techniques/scopes).
+However, there are edge-cases when request-based lifetime of the controller may be the desired behavior, for instance per-request caching in GraphQL applications, request tracking or multi-tenancy.
+Learn how to control scopes [here](/techniques/scopes).

-#### Asynchronousness
+#### Asynchronicity

 We love modern JavaScript and we know that data extraction is mostly **asynchronous**.
 That's why Nest supports and works well with `async` functions.

 > info **Hint** Learn more about `async / await` feature [here](https://kamilmysliwiec.com/typescript-2-1-introduction-async-await)

 Every async function has to return a `Promise`.
-It means that you can return a deferred value that Nest will be able to resolve by itself.
-Let's see an example of this below:
+This means that you can return a deferred value that Nest will be able to resolve by itself.
+Let's see an example of this:

 ```typescript
 @@filename(cats.controller)